-$$AP@l = \frac{1}{min(l,N)} \sum{k=1}^{l} P@k \cdot I{(k)}$$
+$$AP@l = \frac{1}{min(l, N)} \sum{k=1}^{l} P@k \cdot I{(k)}$$

 - ndcg@n, map@n, pre@n: n can be assigned as an integer to cut off the top positions in the lists for evaluation. - ndcg-, map-, ndcg@n-, map@n-: In XGBoost, the NDCG and MAP evaluate the score of a list without any positive samples as 1.
 By appending "-" to the evaluation metric name, we can ask XGBoost to evaluate these scores as 0 to be consistent under some conditions. - poisson-nloglik: negative log-likelihood for Poisson regression - gamma-nloglik: negative log-likelihood for gamma regression - cox-nloglik: negative partial log-likelihood for Cox proportional hazards regression - gamma-deviance: residual deviance for gamma regression - tweedie-nloglik: negative log-likelihood for Tweedie regression (at a specified value of the tweedie_variance_power parameter) - aft-nloglik: Negative log likelihood of Accelerated Failure Time model.
 See Survival Analysis with Accelerated Failure Time for details. - interval-regression-accuracy: Fraction of data points whose predicted labels fall in the interval-censored labels.
 Only applicable for interval-censored data.
 See Survival Analysis with Accelerated Failure Time for details. - seed [default=0] - Random number seed.
-This parameter is ignored in R package, use set.seed() instead. - seed_per_iteration [default= false] - Seed PRNG determnisticly via iterator number.
+In the R package, if not specified, instead of defaulting to seed 'zero', will take a random seed through R's own RNG engine. - seed_per_iteration [default= false] - Seed PRNG determnisticly via iterator number.